sdeleuze/kotlin/libraries/kotlinx-metadata/jvm/ReadMe.md

 ## Usage

-To use this library in your project, add the kotlinx repository at https://kotlin.bintray.com/kotlinx, and a dependency on `org.jetbrains.kotlinx:kotlinx-metadata-jvm:$kotlinx_metadata_version` (where `kotlinx_metadata_version` is the version of the library).
+To use this library in your project, add a dependency on `org.jetbrains.kotlinx:kotlinx-metadata-jvm:$kotlinx_metadata_version` (where `kotlinx_metadata_version` is the version of the library).

 Example usage in Maven: